Cleveland Barons (NHL): History

-During the All-Star Break in January 1977, Swig hinted the team might not finish the season because of payroll difficulties.
-He asked the board of governors for a bailout.
+During the All-Star break in January 1977, Swig hinted the Barons might not finish the season because of payroll difficulties.
+He asked the Board of Governors for a bailout.
 The board turned down Swig's request almost out of hand.
 At the time, no one in the NHL offices believed that the Barons' situation was nearly as dire as Swig claimed.
-No NHL team had folded since the Montreal Maroons had their franchise formally canceled in 1947 after not icing a team since 1938.
+While the WHA's history was picked with teams folding in mid-season, no NHL team had folded since the Montreal Maroons had their franchise formally canceled in 1947 after not icing a team since 1938.
 No team had folded in mid-season since the Montreal Wanderers disbanded during the NHL's inaugural season in 1917–18 after their arena burned down.
 The situation quickly deteriorated.
 Amid $2.4 million in losses, team workers went unpaid for two months.
-The bottom fell out in February, when Swig asked the players to take a 27 percent pay cut.
+Matters worsened in February, when Swig asked the players to take a 27 percent pay cut.
 The players turned this request down, and the team missed two payrolls.
 The league seriously considered folding the team and holding a dispersal draft for the players; by then, some of the Barons' players were actively being courted by other teams.
 By February 18, the players had lost their patience, and threatened to not take the ice for their game against the Colorado Rockies.
-Wanting to avoid the embarrassment of a player strike, as well as a team folding at mid-season (the latter had previously happened in the rival WHA), Swig, the league and the NHLPA reached a last-minute deal to cover the players' salaries for the rest of the season.
-Swig contributed $350,000, the other 17 owners put up $20,000 each, and the NHLPA loaned the team $600,000.
+Wanting to avoid the embarrassment of a player strike, as well as a team folding at mid-season, Swig, the league and the National Hockey League Players' Association (NHLPA) reached a last-minute deal to cover the players' salaries for the rest of the season.
+Swig contributed $350,000, the other 17 owners put up $20,000 each, and the NHLPA lent the team $600,000.
 After the team finished last in the Adams Division again, Swig sold his interest to Gund and his brother Gordon.

 For 1977–78, the Gunds poured money into the team, and it seemed to make a difference at first.
-The Barons stunned the defending Stanley Cup champion Montreal Canadiens on November 23 before a boisterous crowd of 12,859.
+The Barons stunned the defending Stanley Cup champion Montreal Canadiens on November 23, 1977, before a crowd of 12,859.
 After a brief slump, general manager Harry Howell pulled off several trades in an attempt to make the team tougher.
 It initially paid off, and the Barons knocked off three of the NHL's top teams, the Toronto Maple Leafs, New York Islanders and Buffalo Sabres in consecutive games in January 1978.
-A few weeks later, a record crowd of 13,110 saw the Barons tie the Philadelphia Flyers 2–2.
+A few weeks later, a record crowd of 13,110 saw the Barons tie Philadelphia Flyers 2–2.
 It did not last; they only won a total of four games in February and March, crumbling to last place again.